-38. The purpose of this section is to formulate recommendations on how measures of Net income, CFC and wealth stocks should be covered in the 2025 SNA.
-The 2008 SNA index shows that CFC is addressed in many parts of the System but often quite briefly.
-Also, the language used can be quite soft or hesitant.
+39. The purpose of this section is to formulate recommendations on how measures of Net income, CFC etc. should be covered in the 2025 SNA.
+In many cases enhancing the emphasis or improving upon what is covered in the 2008 SNA.
 For example, 2008 SNA, para.
 1.17: